tatephughes/JAX-IDEM/README.md

 # The Model

-The Integro-Difference Equation model, sometimes abbreviated to IDE or, to avoid confusion, IDEM, is a hierarchical dynamic spatio-temporal model, which can be written
+The Integro-Difference Equation model, sometimes abbreviated to IDE or, to avoid confusion with integrated development environments, IDEM, is a hierarchical dynamic spatio-temporal model, which can be written

 ```math
 \renewcommand*{\vec}[1]{\boldsymbol{\mathbf{#1}}}